rust-stuco/lectures/week4/slides.md

 v.push(6);

-// println!("The first element is: {}", first);
+println!("The first element is: {}", first);
 ```

 * You cannot mutate a vector while references to its elements exist
-* Appending might resize the vector and change the location in memory
+* Appending might reallocate the vector and change its location in memory

 ---